 Committee on Scholars of Color in Education Awards

-Presented to a senior-level scholar, usually 20 years or more after his or her receipt of a doctoral degree.
+Presented to a senior-level scholar, usually 20 years or more after receipt of the doctoral degree.

-Presented to a scholar who is within the first decade of his or her career after receipt of a doctoral degree.
+Presented to a scholar who is within the first decade of their career after receipt of a doctoral degree.

 The American Educational Research Association (AERA) is the largest national interdisciplinary research association devoted to the scientific study of education and learning.
 Founded in 1916, AERA advances knowledge about education, encourages scholarly inquiry related to education, and promotes the use of research to improve education and serve the public good.
 Find AERA on Facebook, Twitter, and Instagram.